Skip to content

 How can I become a named driver on my parents’ car insurance?

-You can be added as a named driver to your parents' car insurance, as long as you're not the main driver and you only occasionally drive their car.
-Adding you as a named driver will increase their insurance premium, but it probably won't go up by as much as it would cost you to take out your own car insurance.
+You can be added as a named driver to your parents’ car insurance, as long as you're not the main driver and you only occasionally drive their car.
+Be aware, though, that some insurance policies won’t allow named drivers aged under 25.

 What is fronting?

 Fronting is a type of insurance fraud.
-It usually happens when a more experienced driver (one of your parents, for example) insures a car in their name, but a younger driver (you) - uses the car most often.
+It usually happens when a more experienced driver (one of your parents, for example) insures a car in their name, but a younger driver (you) uses the car most often.

-But there can be far worse consequences.
-If your car is damaged in an accident and you’re found to be fronting, your insurance provider can refuse to pay out for any damage.
 And if there’s any third-party damage, your insurance provider could potentially sue you to cover their costs.
 In the absolute worst case scenario, you could be prosecuted for fraud and end up with a criminal record.

 According to the road safety charity Brake, more than 1,500 younger drivers are killed or seriously injured on UK roads each year.
 And one in five drivers crash in the first year after passing their test.

-Can I build a no claims discount if I’m a named driver?
+Can I build a no-claims discount if I’m a named driver?

 That said, there are some insurance providers that may take your experience as a named driver into account, provided you take out your own car insurance policy with them in the future.
 It's worth checking with the insurance provider to see if this is possible.